datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
-Figure illustrates the robustness of predictive mean matching relative to the normal model.
+Figure shows the robustness of predictive mean matching relative to the normal model.
 The figure displays the body mass index (BMI) of children aged 0–2 years.
 BMI rapidly increases during the first half year of life, has a peak around 1 year and then slowly drops at ages when the children start to walk.

-The imputation model is, however, incorrectly specified, being linear in age.
-Imputations created under the normal model display in an incorrect slowly rising pattern, and contain several implausible values.
+If you look at the left-hand figure, Imputations created under the normal model display in an incorrect slowly rising pattern, and contain several implausible values.
 Look at BMI values that start to drop between 0.5-1.0.

 In contrast, the imputations created by predictive mean matching follow the data quite nicely, even though the predictive mean itself is clearly off-target for some of the ages.
 See BMI points between 0.5-1.0, unlike normal imputation values are according to specification.
 This example shows that predictive mean matching is robust against misspecification, where the normal model is not.